rohitksingh/My_Android_Garage/Transition/READ.md

-# Reveal Animation.
+# Reveal Animation made simple !

 ![687474703a2f2f692e696d6775722e636f6d2f5a4e6c344642322e676966](https://user-images.githubusercontent.com/11274840/30338466-a2801128-97a0-11e7-988d-137ca0557a1c.gif)

-The only thing you are going to use is this method.
+The **only** thing you are going to use is this method.

 **ViewAnimationUtils.createCircularReveal(layout, centerX, centerY, startRadius, endRadius);**